If you are reading this then I am guessing you either love Pinterest as much as I do or you need to earn more money. Or maybe both.

 Its the same thing as writing a blog post promoting or recommending a product, or solving a readers problem with the answer to their problem.
 You would then share that post on social media.

-With Pinterest, you can cut out the blog post and share your affiliate link direct on Pinterest.
+With Pinterest, you can cut out the blog post and share your affiliate link directly on Pinterest.
 Check each affiliate programs requirements as some will specify links need to be within a post on a website.

 The other great thing about Pinterest is the pins can go on forever.
 On other social media channels like Twitter or Facebook once you share a link in a post or tweet it has a relatively short lifespan.
 A pin, on the other hand, can go on and on as different people search for things and it gets reposted and saved